colinfruit/freemarker-visualizer/README.md

 It was inspired by [Madge](https://github.com/pahen/madge), a library that produces visual graphs of JavaScript dependencies.

 - Files specified in `<#import />` and `<#include />` directives are graphed by default
-- Plugins can be used to add additional information to the graph (see example plugins)
+- Plugins can be used to add additional information to the graph
 <!-- introductionstop -->

 <!-- setup -->